Foods and supplements affecting anxiety…

 Certain nutritional factors are known to have a sedative action upon the nervous system.
 Calcium, magnesium, zinc, inositol, choline, and the amino acids tryptophan and taurine are among these “sedative” nutrients.
 A deficiency of any of these can result in anxiety.

 Conversely, an excess of nutrients which speed up the nervous system can also produce anxiety.
 For example, “stress tabes” may contain excessive B vitaminswhich can produce anxiety.
 Potassium, sodium, phosphorus and copper are among minerals that can cause anxiety feelings when they are present in excess in our body tissues.

 It is well-known that lead and mercury can cause hyperactivity and. anxiety states.
 I frequently find that copper toxicity is involved in panic attacks and phobia problems.
 Cadmium is another toxic metal that is associated with behavioral problems.
 Cadmium interferes with the metabolism of zinc-one of the sedative minerals.
-Mercury, another toxic metal, is also sometimes ivolved.
+Mercury, another toxic metal, is also sometimes involved.
 These toxic metals are common in Americans today.
-Someday I hope that the heavy metal screen (hair analysis) is perferomed routinely, becauae it would help so many people understand and correct feelings of anxiety.
+Someday I hope that the heavy metal screen (hair analysis) is performed routinely, because it would help so many people understand and correct feelings of anxiety.

 An Excessive Rate of Metabolism